8 officer-involved shootings reported in Colorado in a week

 Englewood

+On Jan.
+16, just before 8 a.m., an Englewood police officer shot a car thief suspect across the street from Swedish Medical Center, according to law enforcement.

-According to the Englewood Police Department, an officer-involved shooting was reported in the 600 block of East Hampden Avenue across from Swedish Medical Center on Jan.
-16.
+Police first responded to the parking garage in the 600 block of East Hampden Avenue across from the hospital around 7:45 a.m. in response to a reported occupied stolen vehicle.

-Details are scarce at this point - no word on any injury to officers, suspects or what might have led to the shooting.
-Expect this portion of the article to be updated shortly.
-A press release is expected regarding the shooting before 10 a.m.

-The hospital did confirm to 9NEWS that it wasn't on lockdown after the shooting and that by 9:30 a.m. all operations were normal.
-There is no safety threat within the hospital, staff said.
+According to Englewood PD, when law enforcement arrived, an officer shot one of the suspects, who was taken to a nearby hospital.
+Another suspect was taken into custody.

+A spokesperson for Swedish Medical Center told 9NEWS there is no safety concern inside the hospital and said they're operating normally.

 SUGGESTED VIDEOS | Investigations from 9Wants to Know